-Leaving School Grounds During Lunch (Problem Solving, Awareness) The consequence for leaving school grounds during lunch is a conference with administration and the possibility of out of school suspension.
+Leaving School Grounds During Lunch (Problem Solving, Awareness) The consequence for leaving school grounds during lunch is a conference with administration and the possibility of in school suspension or out of school suspension.
 We do not have open lunch at ACPA predominately for safety and time reasons.
-Leaving school grounds without being signed out by a parent or guardian during the school day is strictly prohibited.
+Leaving school grounds without being signed out by a parent or guardian during the school day is unsafe and strictly prohibited.

-Railroad Tracks (Problem Solving, Communication, Awareness) The consequence for approaching, crossing, or going onto the railroad tracks is a conference with administration and the possibility of out of school suspension.
-It is crucial that students stay within the concrete curb near the railroad tracks to ensure their physical safety.
+Railroad Tracks (Problem Solving, Communication, Awareness) The consequence for approaching, crossing, or going onto the railroad tracks is a conference with administration and the possibility of in school suspension or out of school suspension.
+Students must stay within the concrete curb near the railroad tracks to ensure their physical safety.